dawnsbury/dawnsbury-days-example-mods/README.md

 **Missing async.** Some decompilers, such as the JetBrains decompiler, omit the keyword "async" in their decompiled async lambda methods.
 If you copy-paste such decompiled code into your project, it will either fail to compile (if it contains an `await` expression) or it will function incorrectly and produce a warning.
 To fix this, and as a general rule, if a method signature contains `Task` or `Task<something>` as the return value, you must declare that method as `async`.
 See [Async/await coroutine engine](#asyncawait-coroutine-engine).

 **System.Drawing.Color vs. Microsoft.Xna.Color.** If your mod adds visual elements, such as a flyout overhead, it may need to specify a color using the type `Microsoft.Xna.Color`.
 To refer to that type, your project must either reference the NuGet package `MonoGame.Framework.WindowsDX` or must reference the assembly `MonoGame.Framework.dll` that you'll find in the `Data` folder of the game, in the same folder as `Dawnsbury Days.dll`.
+To fix this error, add the `Data/MonoGame.Framework.dll` assembly as a reference to your project.

 **Missing IllustrationName.** If your mod adds something that needs an illustration, such as a new item or QEffect, you may want to use an existing illustration by referring to its `IllustrationName`.
 This enum is in the `Common.dll` library that you'll find in the `Data` folder of the game and must also reference.
+To fix this error, add the `Data/Common.dll` assembly as a reference to your project.

 ## Licensing